 Driving and is 4×4 required?

 From San Jose to Bajos del Toro, the best driving route is through Zarcero.
 This way is on all paved road but it does get quite steep and hilly past Zarcero.
-The roads are all paved so you can get there in a normal car.
-In case you are visiting during rainy season, a high car or 4wd is recommended for the most comfort.
+The roads are all paved so you can get there in a normal car but a high car or 4wd is recommended for the most comfort, especially in rainy season.

 Unfortunately there is no bus to Bajos del Toro.
 You will need to bus to Zarcero and then from Zarcero, take a taxi to Bajos del Toro.
 This taxi ride takes about 40 minutes and costs about 15,000 colones (around $26 USD) one way.
 From the bus station in Zarcero, you should be able to find official taxis (red).
 If there are only unofficial taxis available, make sure to negotiate the price beforehand.